-During the pandemic Gemma worked tirelessly to provide support and engagement opportunities for people with a disability which included weekly workout sessions and talks by Paralympians.
-She has been also run workshops and delivers training on areas related to disability sport, mental health and wellbeing.
+During the pandemic, Gemma worked tirelessly to provide support and engagement opportunities for people with a disability, which included weekly workout sessions and talks by Paralympians.
+She also runs workshops and delivers training on areas related to disability sport, mental health and wellbeing.
 Gemma has spoken at conferences and events about issues relating to disability and inclusion and has been recognised as one of the most inspirational young women in Scotland by the YWCA.
 Gemma has recently completed a degree in Sports Development and Coaching at Abertay University and hopes this will help to progress her career in disability sport.

 “Being involved in disability sport has been life changing for me.
 I really hope I can help more people with disabilities to become active, as I know first-hand how beneficial participating in sport and/or physical activity can be for both your physical and mental health.”

 “50 Women in Sport is the sort of book I love.
 Consumable, interesting, well put together and in many ways inspirational.
 It has given me the impetus to recruit more female writers, as well as run more features on women’s sport in general.